How to Avoid Problem Gambling?

 Firstly, set limits on your time and money.
 Only gamble for a set amount of time, and once that time is up, stop playing.
 Similarly, set a budget for your gambling and never exceed it.
 It can also be helpful to take frequent breaks while gambling and to not let gambling become the only activity you participate in.

 It may also be wise to monitor how often you gamble.
 Remember if you gamble online, the websites must provide access to your account activity.
-Having information about when you have gambled, how long you have spent gambling, and how often you log in will help you to control your gambling habits and make informed decisions based on your recent gambling activity.
+Having information about when you have gambled, how long you have spent gambling, and how often you log in will help you control your gambling habits and make informed decisions based on your recent gambling activity.

 Another tip to avoid problem gambling is to think about the reasons why you are gambling.
 For example, is it a social activity you only partake in when out with mates, or has it turned into a habit?
 If your main reason for gambling is for financial gain or to escape debt, perhaps you should speak to a financial advisor and take a break from the casino.